kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 If you run `./kubelet --help`, you'll get an overwhelming list of options.
 For what we're about to do, we only need one of them though: the `--config` option.
 This is the directory that the kubelet will watch for pod manifests to run.
 We'll create a directory for this, and then start the kubelet.
+You might need to run it under `sudo` so that it can talk to the docker daemon.

 ~~~
 $ mkdir manifests
-$ sudo ./kubelet --config=$PWD/manifests
+$ ./kubelet --config=$PWD/manifests
 ~~~

 Now let's stick the example nginx pod manifest from above in an `nginx.yaml` file, and then drop it in the `manifests` directory.
-After a short wait, the kubelet will notice the file and fire up nginx.
+After a short wait, the kubelet will notice the file and fire up the pod.

 We can check the list of running containers with `docker ps`: